Does my student need to apply for financial aid every year?

 What kinds of activities are available for my student?

 The Linfield Activities Board (LAB) is an organization created by the Associated Students of Linfield College to coordinate social, cultural, and educational activities for the student body.
-The Activities Board plans dances, movies, Friday night entertainment, trips to performing arts events, outdoor recreation.
-Students are also encouraged to join other organizations on campus -- intramural sports teams, the yearbook staff, Greek organizations, or Amnesty International, to name just a few.
+The Activities Board plans concerts, movies, Saturday night entertainment, trips to performing arts events, outdoor recreation.
+Students are also encouraged to join other organizations on campus -- intramural sports teams, the yearbook staff, Greek organizations, or Habitat for Humanity, to name just a few.
 Encourage your student to get involved!

 For more information about getting involved, please visit the Associated Students of Linfield College clubs and activities pages.

-What services are available for my student at the Counseling Center?
+What counseling services are available for my student at the Student Health, Wellness and Counseling Center?

-The Linfield College Counseling Center offers short-term individual and group counseling for currently enrolled students.
-Counselors are also available on a "consulting" basis to speak with individuals or groups concerned about a third party, for example, students concerned about a friend who seems depressed, or a professor who has noticed declining grades in a student in her class and suspects the cause might be drinking.
-Counselors are always happy to talk with parents, although they may not provide you with health information about your student without your student's approval.
+The Linfield College counselors offer short-term individual and group counseling and workshops for currently enrolled students.
+Counselors are also available on a "consulting" basis to speak with individuals or groups concerned about a third party, for example, students concerned about a friend who seems depressed, or a professor who has noticed declining grades in a student in her class and suspects the cause might be a mental health issue, including drug or alcohol misuse.
+Counselors may receive information from parents, although they may not provide you with health information about your student without your student's written consent.

-Visit the Counseling pages for more information on physical and emotional wellness.
+Visit the Counseling pages on the Student Health, Wellness and Counseling Center site for more information on physical and emotional wellness.

 What computer resources are available on campus?